Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

 \subsubsection{GAs are more than optimizers: they create novelty}

 The successes of GAs in solving such complex problems have often led researchers to measure their progress with learning curves, fitness curves, and to emphasize the optimizing qualities of GAs.
-It would be restrictive and misleading to only see them as function optimizers (\cite{de1993genetic}).
-While their problem solving methods have been improved by elitism (\cite{ahn2003elitism}), i.e. keeping the best chromosome alive from one generation to the next, the canonical GAs remain deprived of a "killer instinct".
+For instance, when training a GA to learn a classification task such as identifying a correct object on a picture, the progress of the population of classifiers is easily measured as the error rate, that decreases with the number of iterations. using a GA to develop a game strategy, an increase in performance factors such as win percentage or number of points scored would be observed.
+However, it would be restrictive and misleading to only see them as function optimizers (\cite{de1993genetic}).
+While their problem solving methods have been improved by elitism (\cite{ahn2003elitism}), i.e. keeping the best chromosome alive from one generation to the next, or faster implementations (\cite{deb2002nsga}) the canonical GAs remain deprived of a "killer instinct".
 They identify quite rapidly promising regions of the search space, but do not locate the exact optimum with a similar speed.
 Unless the problem is very specialised, in such a way that it is possible to adjust a specialised GA to take profit from this information, the canonical GA is likely to outperform over-exploiting GA-optimizers.
-Altering drastically the way crossover, selection or mutation function in an attempt to turn the GA into a function optimizer may alter its behavior so that the resulting sampling biases shrink their desirable robustness and exploration abilities that are the reasons for which we used the GA as a problem solver in the first place.
-A key reason is the generation of novelty, which marks a decisive advantage of GAs among other search methods.
+Moreover, for such a specialised problem, other traditional methods such as hill climbing, neural networks are usually acknowledged as converging faster to the solution.
+Altering drastically the way crossover, selection or mutation function in an attempt to turn the GA into a function optimizer may alter its behavior.
+The resulting biases put on the search process may shrink their desirable robustness and exploration abilities, that are the reasons for which we used the GA as a problem solver in the first place.
+A key reason for seeing GAs as more than an optimiser is the generation of novelty, which marks a decisive advantage of GAs among other search methods.